 Step 2: Inform your health insurance of the change

 Members of a health plan with an HMO (or Health Maintenance Organization) plan are usually required to choose a PCP as part of their coverage.
 If you’re part of an HMO plan, you can change your PCP at any time by calling your plan’s customer service and letting them know the name and office location of your new PCP.
-You can contact customer service by calling the number provided on member ID card.
+You can contact customer service by calling the number provided on your member ID card.

 Step 3: Make an appointment